James Ratti

-James Ratti (born 14 October 1997) is a Welsh rugby union player who plays as a back row forward for the Ospreys and Wales national team.
+James Ratti (born 14 October 1997) is a Welsh rugby union player who plays as a back row or lock for the Ospreys and Wales national team.

 Early life

 Ratti began his career with the Dunvant RFC youth side, playing as a number eight.
 He played for Bishopston, Llandovery College, and Gower College.

 Club career

 Ospreys

 Ratti made his debut for the Ospreys in 2018 against Zebre having previously played for the Ospreys academy and Aberavon RFC.
 Ratti was released from the Ospreys following the 2018–19 Pro14 season.

 Cardiff

-Following his release by the Ospreys was subsequently picked up by Cardiff RFC on a professional contract allowing him to train full-time with the Cardiff.
+Following his release by the Ospreys was subsequently picked up by Cardiff RFC on a professional contract allowing him to train full-time with Cardiff.
 While with Cardiff, Ratti focused on playing in the back row, his original position, a move from the second row where he primarily featured with the Ospreys.
 Ratti made his debut for Cardiff in November 2019, against Calvisano.
 On 21 January 2020, Ratti signed an extension with Cardiff.
 He made his 50th appearance for the club on 21 January 2023 against Brive.

 Ratti departed Cardiff at the end of the 2022–23 United Rugby Championship season.